-- Tip the dough out onto the floured baking paper, sprinkle a little more flour on the top and gently roll out the dough to a depth of about 4 cm.
+- Tip the dough out onto the floured baking paper, sprinkle a little more flour on the top and gently roll out the dough to a depth of 3 to 4 cm.

-- Use a medium to large round/fluted cookie cutter to cut rounds from the dough and carefully transfer them to the lined baking sheets.
+- Use a medium-sized round/fluted cookie cutter to cut rounds from the dough and carefully transfer them to the lined baking sheets.

 - Bring any remaining dough gently together (trying not to over-work) and repeat the rolling and cutting process, until all the dough has been used and transferred to the baking sheets.

 - Brush the top of each scone with egg-wash.